Sharabha: Shaiva views

-The Skanda Purana considers Narasimha as a mere irritation to Hiranyakasipu and not a threat to the world, contrary to what was brought out in the Shiva and Linga Puranas.
-The perception was that Vishnu may permanently adopt the fierce form of Narasimha, which would be detrimental to his role of doing good deeds.
-Hence, the purpose of Shiva assuming the form of Sharabha was to ensure that the lion body of Vishnu was discarded and he got united with his original divine form.
+The Skanda Purana considers Narasimha as a mere irritation and not a threat to the world, contrary to what was brought out in the Shiva Purana and the Linga Purana.
+The perception was that Vishnu may permanently adopt the fierce form of Narasimha, which would be detrimental to his divine role.
+Hence, the purpose of Shiva-Sharabha was to ensure that Vishnu discarded his lion body and returned to his original divine form.
 Narasimha struck Sharabha with his body, it was Vishnu who groaned in pain and not Sharabha who was in an "adamantine body".
 It was then that Vishnu realised that Sharabha was none other than Shiva and bowed and praised Sharabha.
 Shiva then blesses Vishnu and gives him a boon to kill demons.
-A Purana ends the story with gods fearing that Sharabha may not be able to control his rage and thus urging Shiva to give up his Sharabha form.
+A purana ends the story with the gods fearing that Sharabha may not be able to control his rage and thus urging Shiva to give up his Sharabha form.
 Thereafter, Shiva dismembered Sharabha's form; his limbs were given away and his torso became a Kapalika.
-The Vamana Purana too discusses the tale, ending with Narasimha becoming the calm Vishnu again and Sharabha becoming a lingam, the symbol of Shiva.
+In Vamana Purana's version, Sharabha doesn't have upper hand over Narasimha and it ends with Narasimha becoming the calm Vishnu again and Sharabha becoming a lingam when Narada looks at them.
+One version also mentions that Sharabha, after subduing Narasimha, assumed his original form of a lion, the mount of goddess Durga and returned to rest at her feet.

 In the Kalika Purana, Varaha - Vishnu's boar avatar - had amorous dalliance with the earth goddess.
 He and his three boar sons then created mayhem in the world, which necessitated Shiva to take the form of Sharabha, to kill the Varaha form.
 Here, Narasimha appears to aid Varaha.
-Sharabha kills Narasimha first and then kills Varaha, allowing Vishnu to reabsorb the energies of both his forms.
-Finally, Sharabha defeats Vishnu.
+After Being Bestowed strength by Vishnu, Sharabha kills Narasimha first and then kills Varaha, allowing Vishnu to reabsorb the energies of both his forms.
+This version of the story finds an allusion in the Prapanchasara Tantra.